abeidahmed/rails_feather/README.md

 # rails_feather

-> 286 feather icons as of today.
+> 286 feather icons as of today on v4.28.0

 Ruby on Rails views helper method for rendering beautiful feather icons.
 See all the icons [here](https://feathericons.com).